Yomiji/nan0/README.md

 The security framework is based off of [cryptopasta](https://github.com/gtank/cryptopasta) so you should check this project out for more information on the actual implementation of security methods.

+##### Demo Project
+There is a demo project created using the Nan0 API called [Nan0Chat](https://github.com/Yomiji/nan0chat) .
+This is a chat application that utilizes the features in Nan0 to communicate securely between a server and multiple clients.

 ##### Planned Features
 * Create a separate configuration for writer timeouts